A legacy system is like a skeleton in your closet – what happens if you do nothing about it?

 It’s like with Windows 95 – we all loved it and it was all we had, but its days have passed.
 Like Microsoft stopped issuing updates for it years ago, your legacy system is also no longer supported and you need your own people to take care of it.
 And hold them dearly, because they are just few people who know how to deal with old technology that was customized to your specific business needs so many times.

 Legacy systems limit your time and funds that you could devote to modernizing your IT landscape and adopting new technologies.
 Take a closer look at your budget and resources for this year, and check how much of it you could invest into running new projects rather than maintenance of legacy systems – the numbers might shock you!
 According to the DSAG survey, around 80 percent of the total IT budget is used up by IT operations, while only 20 percent is available for investments in innovations.
 And a big chunk of it is being used by that legacy system everyone turns a blind eye on

 The data privacy issues

 According to the survey conducted by Dell, 91% of business leaders are facing major hurdles to digital transformation and the number one obstacle are data privacy and security concerns.
 One third of them doesn’t trust their organization to comply with legal regulations or to safeguard customer data.
 And some of personal data sits in legacy systems – that’s why it is so important to move it to a safe storage, put it on legal hold if needed, and destroy it when necessary.

 Time to pull out the plug

 It’s time to mercifully pull out the plug on your legacy system – this decision will help you cut costs and risks.
 And to make it even easier, you don’t have to do it on your own.
 Reach out to our experts who will take care of it with a guaranteed return of investment.
-If you would like to learn more, watch out latest webinar on SAP system decommissioning:
+If you would like to learn more, check out our decommissioning software OutBoard DataFridge or watch out latest webinar on SAP system decommissioning: